mufty/raspikids/README.md

 git clone https://github.com/mufty/raspikids-example.git

+## Running UI from sources

+For running the UI from checked out source code just run:

+npm start

+in the project directory.

 ### Workflow engine

 To use just the engine withouth the UI you can execute just some workflow by doing: